Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

 ### Update the Vivado Design

-1. Start with the system you created in [Example 3: Adding Peripheral PL IP](3-using-gp-port-zynq.md##example-3-adding-peripheral-pl-ip).
+1. Start with the system you created in [Example 6: Adding Peripheral PL IP](5-using-gp-port-zynq.md#example-6-adding-peripheral-pl-ip).

-    - Open the Vivado&reg; design from [Using the GP Port in Zynq Devices](3-using-gp-port-zynq.md)
+    - Open the Vivado&reg; design from [Example 6](5-using-gp-port-zynq.md#example-6-adding-peripheral-pl-ip)
     - Open the block design from Flow Navigator **Open Block Design**.

 2. Adding Central DMA IP